amit9oct/Games-With-ML/README.md

 Games With ML
 ====

-- I have tried to make various simple games like Tic-Tac-Toe etc using ML learning (not the usual deterministic way).
+- I have tried to make various simple games like Tic-Tac-Toe etc using ML (not the usual deterministic way).
 - Goals:
    - To understand ML better
    - Understand which games are harder for ML to learning